This guide explains how Oracle Listener failures silently impact production systems

 FAQ – Oracle SQL Monitoring

+Q1: What is SQL monitoring in Oracle?
 SQL monitoring helps identify CPU-heavy SQLs, IO waits, blocking sessions, and real-time performance problems.

+Q2: Which Oracle versions support this script?
 The script works on 11g, 12c, 18c, and 19c as long as v$session and v$sql views are available.

+Q3: When should DBAs run this script?
 During slow application response, high CPU alerts, IO bottlenecks, blocking chains, or performance degradation.

+Q4: Can this script be automated?
 Yes—using cron, OEM, Python, or n8n workflows for scheduled reporting.

 Chetan Yadav is a Senior Oracle, PostgreSQL, MySQL & Cloud DBA with 14+ years of experience supporting high-traffic production environments across AWS, Azure, and on-premise systems.
 His core expertise includes Oracle RAC, ASM, Data Guard, performance tuning, HA/DR design, monitoring frameworks, and real-world troubleshooting.